 Inside, fuel cell electric vehicles are as spacious and comfortable as any other vehicle.
 They have room for four-to-five passengers and plenty of cargo space.
 The controls are all familiar, although the dashboard gauge displays kilowatts instead of RPMs.
-Many FCEV drivers or passengers remark how quiet their car or bus runs.
+Many FCEV drivers and passengers remark how quiet their car or bus runs.

 Safety is a priority

 Automakers conduct extensive safety testing with destructive and non-destructive evaluations at the component, system and vehicle level.
 FCEVs have several safety systems designed for hydrogen and electric drive to protect passengers and first responders in case of an accident.
 FCEVs have been in real-world accidents and all performed as designed.
 [Read more about safety]

 Early commercialization of fuel cell electric vehicles has begun.
 Models are available today for consumers to lease and more have been announced for sale and lease in the 2015-2020 timeframe.
 The California hydrogen station network is expanding to support the growing lineup of FCEVs.
 In addition, three transit agencies across the state operate fuel cell electric buses.
 [Learn more]